jessicacousins/fullstack_vite_webapp/README.md

 - **AI Moderation**: Comments are automatically moderated by OpenAI’s moderation API.
 Inappropriate or flagged comments are sent to the Admin Dashboard, where moderators can review and take action.
 - **Machine Learning**: Enables real-time image classification within the shopping cart, providing users with AI-driven insights on merchandise categories through TensorFlow.js and the MobileNet model.
 - **Product Recommendations and Insights**: When users click "Learn More" on a product, they receive AI-generated insights and related product recommendations, enhancing the shopping experience.
+- **Soundboard**: Includes a fully interactive soundboard with AI-generated music.
+Features save functionality for user playlists, integrated with the backend.
+Allows users to manage and retrieve their saved playlists dynamically.

 ### Backend Features